ggerganov/llama.cpp/examples/main/README.md

 ## Interaction

 The `main` program offers a seamless way to interact with LLaMA models, allowing users to engage in real-time conversations or provide instructions for specific tasks.
-The interactive mode can be triggered using various options, including `--interactive`, `--interactive-first`, and `--instruct`.
+The interactive mode can be triggered using various options, including `--interactive` and `--interactive-first`.

 In interactive mode, users can participate in text generation by injecting their input during the process.
 Users can press `Ctrl+C` at any time to interject and type their input, followed by pressing `Return` to submit it to the LLaMA model.
 To submit additional lines without finalizing input, users can end the current line with a backslash (`\`) and continue typing.